mayuks/self_supervised_near_to_far_offroad/README.md

 A set of ROS/Gazebo packages that together simulate, in closed-loop, autonomous terrain data acquisition for training a semantic segmentation network towards terrain-adaptive autonomous off-road driving.
-See the demonstration video.
+See the demonstration video and https://youtu.be/aOfmmZdM8kI.

 REF: